sergiorams/aws-serverless-rag/README.md

 ## How to use

-**Upload PDF documents to the S3 Data Bucket under the `/pdf` "directory" or directly to the `/text` directory. after a few seconds, the system will index the documents and they will be ready to be queried.**
+1. Upload PDF documents to the S3 Data Bucket under the `/pdf` "directory" or directly to the `/text` directory.
+2. Give it a minute to process the embeddings and sync to Bedrock Knowledge Base.
+3. They is be ready to be queried via the API.

 **Note:** This example system was feed multiple Carl Sagan's books for below response.